ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 ## Installation

+> [!TIP]
-Each of the R shiny applications can be run locally on your computer using R and Posit.
+> Each of the R shiny applications can be run locally on your computer using R and Posit.
+Continue reading for helpful information on installing and running the apps.

 <b>First,</b> download this GitHub repository using the git clone command in the terminal as follows.